-Types of hea ating Temperature Use ® 4D hot air 30-275 °C For baking and roasting on one or more levels.
+Types of he ating Temperature Use (A) 4D hot air 30-275°C For baking and roasting on one or more levels.
 The fan distributes the heat from the ring heating element in the back panel evenly around the cooking compartment.
 Top/bottom heating 30-300°C For traditional baking and roasting on one level.
 Especially suitable for cakes with moist toppings.
-Heat is emitted evenly from above and below. ⊕ e Hot air eco 30-275 °C For gentle cooking of selected dishes on one level without preheating.
-The fan distributes the heat from the ring heating element in the back panel around the cooking compartment. e Top/bottom heating eco 30-300 °C For gentle cooking of selected dishes on one level.
-The heat is emitted from above and below.
-Image: Control of the Hot air grilling 30-300°C For roasting poultry, whole fish and larger pieces of meat.
+Heat is emitted evenly from above and below. ⊗ e Hot air eco 30-275°C For gently cooking selected types of food on one level without preheating.
+The fan distributes the heat from the ring-shaped heating element in the back panel around the cooking compartment.
+This heating function is most effective between 125 and 275 °C. This heating function is used to measure both the energy consumption in air recirculation mode and the energy efficiency class. e Top/bottom heating eco 30-300°C For gently cooking selected types of food on one level.
+Heat is emitted from above and below.
+This heating function is most effective between 150 and 250 °C. This heating function is used to measure the energy consumption in the conventional mode.
+X Hot air grilling 30-300°C For roasting poultry, whole fish and larger pieces of meat.
 The grill heating element and the fan switch on and off alternately.
-The fan circulates the hot air around the food. "" Grill, large area Grill settings: 1 = low 2 = medium 3 = high For grilling flat items such as steaks, sausages or bread, and for browning food.
+The fan circulates the hot air around the food.

+···· Grill, large area Grill settings: 1 = low 2 = medium 3 = high For grilling flat items such as steaks, sausages or bread, and for browning food.
 The whole area of the grill heating element becomes hot. ~ Grill, small area Grill settings: 1 = low 2 = medium 3 = high For grilling small quantities of food such as steaks, sausages or bread, and for browning food.
-The centre part under the grill heating element becomes hot.

-® Pizza setting 30-275 °C For preparing pizza and dishes which require a lot of heat from underneath.
+The centre part under the grill heating element becomes hot. ® Pizza setting 30-275 °C For preparing pizza and dishes which require a lot of heat from underneath.
 The bottom heating element and the ring heating element in the back panel heat up.
 Slow cooking 70-120 °C For gentle and slow cooking of seared, tender pieces of meat in ovenware without a lid.
 The heat is emitted evenly from the top and bottom at low temperatures.
 Bottom heating 30-250 °C For cooking in a bain marie and for the final baking stage.
 The heat is emitted from below.
 SSS Keeping warm 60-100 °C For keeping cooked food warm.
-SS Preheating ovenware 30-70 °C For preheating ovenware. " δ CoolStart function 30-275 °C For the quick preparation of frozen products on level 3.
+Preheating ovenware 30-70 °C For preheating ovenware. " ∑ CoolStart function 30-275°C For the quick preparation of frozen products on level 3.
 The temperature depends on the manufacturer's instructions.
 Use the highest temperature specified on the packaging.
 The cooking time is as specified or shorter.
 Preheating is not required.